 Nonprofit organizations should have relevant and updated policies in place that provide guidance for compliance with these Sarbanes-Oxley requirements.
 I’m offering the 10 for 990 nonprofit policy special where I’ll draft 10 policies related to annual reporting on Form 990 for only $990.
 Two of the policies included—whistleblower and document retention and destruction—specifically address requirements under Sarbanes-Oxley.

-Seize the opportunity to get strong policies in place before filing Form 990 by contacting Gordon Fischer Law Firm today.
-Additionally, if you have specific questions about Sarbanes-Oxley compliance don’t hesitate to contact Gordon via email (Gordon@gordonfischerlawfirm.com) or by phone (515-371-6077).
+Seize the opportunity to get strong policies in place for a compliant future!
+Additionally, if you have specific questions about Sarbanes-Oxley compliance don’t hesitate to contact me directly via email (Gordon@gordonfischerlawfirm.com) or by phone (515-371-6077).